vertis/vertis-io/_posts/2013-12-16-unauthorised-litecoin-mining.md

 Update: [@joneaves](http://twitter.com/joneaves) suggested either using something like [checkstyle](http://checkstyle.sourceforge.net/) (java) and/or a pre-commit hook.
 Good advice.

 ## Use IAM Keys
 Quite a few people have pointed out on twitter and hacker news that the other thing you should be doing is using restricted IAM keys.

+## More tips on Amazon
+A friend pointed out that Amazon has a good security [blog post](http://blogs.aws.amazon.com/security/post/Tx1XG3FX6VMU6O5/A-safer-way-to-distribute-AWS-credentials-to-EC2) that deals with this and other risks to your account.

 __Discuss it on [Hacker News](https://news.ycombinator.com/item?id=6911908)__